FlorentLM/mokap/README.md

 Any Arduino board should be compatible.
 You just have to flash your Arduino board with one of the two provided firmwares, located in `mokap/triggers/arduino_firmware`.

-- `trigger_millis_v1.ino`: Good precision, jitter is of the microsecond order.
+- `trigger_millis_v1.ino`: Good precision, jitter is in the microsecond order.
 Supports any frequency and any duty cycle.
 - `trigger_tone_v1.ino`: Highest precision, jitter is negligible (nanosecond).
 Only supports 50% duty rate, and frequencies >= 31 Hz on 16 MHz boards (Arduino Uno for instance).

 If you're recording at more than 100 frames per second, then you will _want_ to use the `trigger_tone_v1.ino` firmware.
 If you're recording at less than 31 fps you will **have** to use the `trigger_millis_v1.ino` firmware.

+#### USB-to-TTL (FTDI)

+This is a very cheap and easy solution.
+But the timing is under the control of your host computer, so it is less accurate than the other alternatives.
+(jitter is in the order of 1-15+ milliseconds).
+Not recommended for recording above 30 fps.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>